Nevelskoy Strait: History

 The Nevelskoy Strait was named in honor of Captain Gennady Nevelskoy, an early Russian explorer of the Russian Far East and founder of Nikolayevsk-on-Amur, the first Russian settlement in the region.
 In 1849, Nevelskoy had definitively established that the Strait of Tartary is connected with the Amur estuary, and thus is in fact a strait, and not a bay.
-Nevelskoy was also unknowingly the third person to prove Sakhalin was an island and not connected to the Asian mainland.
+Nevelskoy was also unknowingly the third outlander to prove Sakhalin was an island and not connected to the Asian mainland.

 The Nevelskoy Strait's strategic location has made it the subject of numerous proposed projects connecting Sakhalin and the mainland.
 The Soviet Union began construction of the Sakhalin Tunnel under the strait in 1950, which continued until the death of Joseph Stalin in 1953, when the works were postponed then effectively abandoned.
 In July 2018, Russia's president Vladimir Putin commissioned an analysis of a proposal to build a bridge to Sakhalin.
 Putin said that the project is very important for Sakhalin's residents and would be a major factor in encouraging people to remain in the region and also boost the development of neighboring Khabarovsk Krai.
 Putin said that he has instructed the government to analyse this matter, particularly its economic aspects.